Particular/docs.particular.net/nservicebus/scaling.md

 reviewed: 2024-06-17
 ---

-There are several reasons to scale out [logical endpoints](/nservicebus/endpoints/), such as to achieve higher message throughput, or to provide high availability to name a few.
+There are several reasons to scale out [logical endpoints](/nservicebus/endpoints/), such as to achieve higher message throughput, or to provide high availability to name a couple.

 ## Splitting message handlers